-Students may work a maximum of 25 hours per week or 50 hours total per biweekly payroll period during the fall and spring semesters, provided that no single week in that period exceeds 40 hours.
+Undergraduate students may work a maximum of 25 hours per week or 50 hours total per biweekly payroll period during the fall and spring semesters, provided that no single week in that period exceeds 40 hours.
+Graduate students in our department may work up to 20 hours per week total during the fall and spring semester.
 Work hour limits apply to all positions held at CU combined.
 You must disclose to your employing department any other employment you have with the University of Colorado.

 The application process is open all the time.
 During the Spring semester, applications are for the following Fall semester.
 During the Fall semester, applications are for the following Spring semester.
 Faculty start to approach potential TAs and Graders in the second half of the semester in which they apply (Spring for Fall employment, Fall for Spring employment), so please submit your application early.
 Applications received in the summer break may used for last minute changes to the Fall semester.
 Applications received during the winter break will be considered for the next Fall semester.

 As students must be enrolled in the semester in which they will work for the Department of Biology, potential TAs and Graders must reapply for each semester they want to be considered.
 To keep applications current and to protect student data, applications will be deleted at the end of each semester.